 We have 5 key objectives which underpin our main philosophy:

-- Putting numeracy, literacy and oracy at the heart of our learning
+- Putting Maths and English at the heart of our learning

 - Encouraging a lifelong love of learning